 Here is the relationship:

-If your input uses 120,000 tokens of a 128K context window, the model can only generate 8,000 tokens of output, regardless of what you set max_tokens to.
+If your input uses 390,000 tokens of a 400K context window, the model has at most 10,000 tokens left for output, regardless of what output limit you request.

-The max_tokens parameter sets an upper limit on how many tokens the model can generate.
-It does not guarantee the model will use all of them.
+The max_completion_tokens parameter sets an upper limit on how many tokens the model can generate.
+It does not force the model to use the full amount.
 The model may stop earlier if it reaches a natural conclusion or hits a stop sequence.

-What happens when the model hits the max_tokens limit?
-It stops generating immediately, even if it is mid-sentence.
+When the model hits the output-token limit, it stops generating immediately, even if it is mid-sentence.
 The API response includes a finish_reason field that tells you why generation stopped:

-"stop" means the model finished naturally"length" means it hit the max_tokens limit (you probably want more tokens)Tokens are not words.
-The word "understanding" is one word but may consist of two tokens ("under" + "standing").
-Knowing how many tokens your input uses helps you set appropriate limits and predict costs.
+"stop" means the model finished naturally"length" means it hit the output-token limit, so the output may be incompleteTokens are not words.
+The word "understanding" is one word but may be split into multiple tokens depending on the tokenizer.
+Knowing how many tokens your input uses helps you set limits and predict costs.

 You can use the tiktoken library to count tokens before making an API call.
 It runs offline and returns results instantly.